soerenkoehler/go-simpson/README.md

     *   In other IDEs consult your friendly IDE manual.

-3. Push a tag in the semver format `v<MAJOR>.<MINOR>.<PATCH>` (or create it in the Github UI). *Simpson* will run and create a release for this tag.
+3. Push a tag in the semver format `v<MAJOR>.<MINOR>.<PATCH>` (or create it in the Github UI). *Go-Util-Build* will run and create a release for this tag.

 ### Options ###